netsoc/webspace-ng-legacy/README.md

 Next Generation webspaces powered by [LXD](https://linuxcontainers.org/).

 ## What does this do?
-Allows users to have their own VM-like container to host a website on a shared IP (courtesy of LXD and [OpenResty](http://openresty.org) and some Python + Lua).
+Allows users to have their own VM-like container to host a website on a shared IP (courtesy of LXD, [OpenResty](http://openresty.org) / Nginx, some Python, Lua and just a sprinkling of Rust).

 # For sysadmins
 See [INSTALL.md](INSTALL.md).